 Therefore, if you intend to visit Seville, take note of our recommendation and go to a live flamenco show so that you can feel the strength and passion of the interpretation of a good zapateado.

 If you decide to visit El Palacio Andaluz, we remind you that you can make your reservation online and with this you will ensure you see the function on the day and at the time that best suits your vacation plan.
-In addition, you can benefit from discounts for advance purchase if you decide to purchase your tickets through our website.
 We will wait for you!

 © 2023 El Palacio Andaluz.
 All rights reserved.